 Skip Navigation

-We know that university is a milestone for you as well as your student.
-As a parent or supporter, you’ll be proud and want to help them navigate the application process as much as possible.
-Which is why we’ve put together this handy guide packed with everything you need to know to support your student with their higher education choices.
+We know that university is a milestone for both you and your student.
+As a parent or supporter, you’ll likely want to help them navigate the application process as much as possible.
+So, we’ve put together this handy guide packed with everything you need to know to support your student with their higher education choices.

-We’ll cover how you can support their research, deadlines and entry requirements, the UCAS application itself, and, most importantly, the personal statement, which students typically find most daunting.
-But with our advice, it doesn’t need to be.
-Read on to find out how you can help your student to achieve their goals.
+We’ll cover how you can support their research, deadlines and entry requirements, the UCAS application itself, and, most importantly, the personal statement, which some students find quite daunting.
+Read on to find out how you can help your student achieve their goals.

 Support their research

-Once your student has decided university is the right path for them, the next step is choosing what and where to study.
+The first and most important step for your student is choosing what and where to study.
 Students should begin their research early, around 18 months before they want to start their course.
 The following websites are a great place to compare what’s on offer:

-Aside from their subject and entry requirements your student should also consider:
+Aside from subject and entry requirements, your student should also consider:

 1. What type of degree they want to study – is a foundation, vocational or STEM-based degree best for them?
 Do they have a specific career in mind?

-2. How are modules assessed? – do they prefer exams, coursework, presentations, or a combination of all three?
+2. How the modules are assessed – do they prefer exams, coursework, presentations, or a combination of all three?

 3. Does the course carry accreditation with a professional body?

-4. How is the course structured? – are there any optional or compulsory modules, for example?
+4. How the course is structured – are there any optional or compulsory modules?

-6. Do they want to stay near home or move further away? – would they prefer to live in halls of residence, accommodation off campus, or somewhere they can commute to?
+6. Do they want to stay at home or move away?
+Would they prefer to commute or live in halls of residence or private accommodation?

-Your student can apply for up to five choices, so we recommend visiting as many universities as possible to help your student define their shortlist and confirm their future.
-Nothing beats seeing an institution in person, either at open days or on a campus tour.
-Most universities offer parent-specific activities too that cover the practicalities of transitioning to higher education and how student finance works.
+Students can apply for up to five choices, so we recommend visiting as many universities as possible to help your student come up with a shortlist of their favourites.
+Open days and campus tours are a great way to get to know the place.
+And most universities offer parent-specific activities too that cover the practicalities of transitioning to higher education and how student finance works.

-Knowing when key deadlines are will help you keep your student on track before and after they apply.
+Knowing the key deadlines will help keep you all on track.
 UCAS application deadlines can vary depending on the university or course.
-For example, if your student has their heart set on a career in music, drama or dance, they could apply to a conservatoire (specialist institution), which have different deadlines to most UCAS undergraduate programmes.
-Applications tend to close in October.
-As do most medicine courses, like those available at Edge Hill, as well.
+For example, if your student wants a career in music, drama or dance, they could apply to a conservatoire (specialist institution), which may have different deadlines to most UCAS undergraduate programmes.
+Applications often close in October.
+And most medicine courses, like those available at Edge Hill, do as well.

-Another thing to check is entry requirements.
-Universities set their own entry requirements which can vary depending on the subject.
-Entry requirements are often converted into UCAS Tariff points, essentially assigning a numerical value to your student’s grades.
-Tariff points are in place to ensure your student has the right skills and knowledge required to meet the demands of the course.
-Use the Tariff point calculator on the UCAS website to find out what your student’s grades equate to and make sure they understand the entry requirements they need to make an informed decision.
+Don’t forget to check entry requirements.
+Universities set their own unique entry requirements which can vary depending on the subject.
+It’s likely that the entry requirements will be converted into UCAS Tariff points.
+Essentially, UCAS Tariff points are a numerical value assigned to your student’s grades.
+These are in place to ensure your student has the right skills and knowledge required to meet the demands of the course.
+There’s a Tariff point calculator available on the UCAS website.
+This can be really useful for working out what your student’s grades equate to and to understand the entry requirements they need to make an informed decision.

 Understanding UCAS

-They’ve done the research, made a shortlist and checked their eligibility.
-Now it’s time for the application itself.
-All university applications are made through the University and College Admissions Services (in short, “UCAS”).
-Students can apply to a maximum of five choices.
-This can be the same course at different universities, or multiple courses at one university.
-If your student is interested in the same course at different universities, make sure they have the institution codes to hand (the Institution code for Edge Hill is E42).
+So far, they’ve done the research, made a shortlist and checked their eligibility.
+Now it’s time to apply.
+All university applications are made through the University and College Admissions Services (UCAS).
+With a maximum of five choices, students can apply to the same course at different universities or multiple courses at one university.
+If your student is interested in the same course at different universities, make sure they have the institution codes to hand (the institution code for Edge Hill is E42).

 First, they’ll need to register via UCAS Hub.
-If your student is applying through their school or college, they should get given a ‘buzzword’ to link their application to their school.
-If they’re applying independently there will be a few extra questions they’ll need to answer.
-There are six main sections to the application which we’ll talk you through step-by-step.
+If your student is applying through their school or college, they’ll be given a ‘buzzword’ to link their application to their school.
+If they’re applying independently, they’ll have a few extra questions to answer.
+There are six main sections to the application, which we’ll run you through step by step:

 1. Personal details – this includes basic details like your student’s name, contact information and where they live.

 2. Choices – this is where your student adds their shortlist in order of preference.
-Only UCAS will be able to see the order in which they have listed their choices, so there’s no need for them to worry about being treated differently for not listing a university as their First Choice.
+Only UCAS will be able to see the order in which they have listed their choices.

-3. Education – here they should jot down details of schools they’ve attended, exam results gained throughout school and other courses and predicted grades.
+3. Education – here they should provide details of schools they’ve attended, exam results gained throughout school, other courses and predicted grades.

 5. Personal statement – this is the most important part of the application and the part your student will need to spend the most time on.
-Its their chance to sell themselves.
-To explain why they should be accepted onto the course.
-We’ll go into detail about this below.
+It’s their chance to show off.
+Read more on this later in this feature.

-6. Reference – this should be a letter of recommendation written by a teacher, tutor, employer or careers advisor.
-Your student should request this in advance allowing enough time for their contact to put this together ready to submit with their application.
+6. Reference – this should be a letter of recommendation written by a teacher, tutor, employer or careers adviser.
+Your student should request this in advance – allowing enough time for their referee to complete so it’s ready to submit with their application.

-The application can be edited at any time, saving their progress as they go until they’re happy it’s complete.
-It’s best to cast your eye over your student’s application before they hit ‘submit’ as UCAS and Universities are unable to discuss the application with parents and supporters unless they have nominated access.
+The application can be edited at any time before submission, so they can save their progress as they go until they’re happy it’s complete.
+It’s best to look at your student’s application before they hit ‘submit’ as UCAS and universities are unable to discuss the application with parents and supporters unless they have nominated access.

 Personal statement advice for parents and supporters

-The personal statement is the part of the application which your student may find the hardest to get right.
-But they’re not alone.
-At 4,000 characters (roughly a side of A4 paper) it can seem quite daunting.
-Like most things though, the hardest part is getting started, so chances are that when they do they’ll have more than enough to say.
+The personal statement is the part of the application that students find the hardest to get right.
+After all, writing 4,000 characters (roughly a side of A4 paper) can seem quite daunting.
+But, like most things, the hardest part is getting started.
+It’s likely that they’ll have more than enough to talk about after this.

-Many university courses don’t invite applicants for an interview, so the personal statement is often your students only chance to impress their chosen universities and showcase what sets them apart from other applications to secure an offer.
-A well written and structured statement will make their application shine, so don’t be afraid to offer your help:
+Many university courses don’t invite applicants for an interview, so their personal statement is your student’s only opportunity to impress their chosen universities and showcase what sets them apart from other applications to secure an offer.
+A well written and structured statement is important, so don’t be afraid to offer your help:

-1. Encourage them to think reflectively – suggest making a list of any work experience or extracurricular activities which they could use as evidence to show what makes them a great student.
-What skills did they gain from their experiences which they could use on their course?
-Such as time management or communication, for example.
+1. Encourage them to think reflectively – suggest making a list of any work experience or extracurricular activities they could use as evidence to show what makes them a great student.
+What skills did they gain from their experiences that they can use on their course?
+Such as time management or communication.

 2. Look at sentence and paragraph structure – check whether it flows nicely by reading it out loud.
-It should have a punchy opening paragraph which shows their passion and understanding for the course, followed by their evidence to support this (refer back to the list they’ve made).
+It should have a punchy opening paragraph which shows their passion and understanding for the course, followed by their evidence to support this (ensure that this paragraph is suitable for all the courses your student has applied for).
 Next, they should write about themselves.
 This includes their achievements, their interests and any attributes that make them interesting.
 End with a concise line that leaves the reader knowing exactly what makes them a good fit for the course.

-3. Check it’s relevant – it’s not uncommon for applicants to go off-piste or use language that doesn’t make sense.
+3. Check it’s relevant – it’s not uncommon for applicants to go off topic or use language that doesn’t make sense.
 Make sure their statement is focused, remains on topic and is written clearly in plain English.

 4. Make sure it’s original – a personal statement needs to be exactly that.
 Personal.
-It should be an honest piece that reflects who they are and their passion for the subject, not just what they think universities want to hear.
-UCAS use software to check for plagiarism too so it’s best they avoid any clichés.
+It should be an honest piece that reflects who they are and their passion for the subject.
+Not just what they think universities want to hear.
+UCAS use software to check for plagiarism too so that’s something they need to be aware of.

-5. Help with proofreading – having a fresh pair of eyes read over something is invaluable as you’ll be able to pick up on simple mistakes they may have missed.
+5. Proofread – having a fresh pair of eyes read over something is invaluable as you’ll be able to pick up on simple mistakes they may have missed.
 The best personal statements have usually been redrafted multiple times to make sure it’s right.
-Check for grammar, punctuation, and spelling, and any editing down so it’s concise.
+Check for grammar, punctuation, and spelling, and consider restructuring sentences so it’s concise.

 Remember that just being there for them if they need you could be all the support your student needs to produce a successful personal statement.